CaseInnovation107/brainsatplay/README.md

 ```bash
 npm start
 ```
-4. Click on the link in the terminal to navigate to http://localhost to view a template project using the Brains@Play software library
+4. Click on the link in the terminal to navigate to http://localhost to view a template project using the Brains@Play library

-### Stream Data into the Server
+### Stream Data to the Server
 1. Use your favorite environment management system (e.g. [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) to create a new environment.
 2. Install the brainsatplay package
 ```bash